Sacred Heart College has a long tradition with Sailing. On the Sports Honours Board in the Old Boys lounge can be found the following names:

-Sebastian Lardies is following in his brother's footsteps, he represented NZ in 2015 at the Optimist World Championships and in 2016 in the 29ers class.
+Sebastian Lardies is following in his brother's footsteps, he represented NZ in 2015 at the Optimist World Championships and in 2016 and 2017 in the 29ers class.

 Sacred Heart Sailing is open to all.
 At the recent Intermediate Schools Optimist Regatta, we had two students enter who were new to the sport.

 We have a small group of very enthusiastic sailors at Sacred Heart.
 Students involved in this sport are heavily committed to their club competition and training.
 They come together for two regattas over the school year.
 There is the Intermediate Schools Optimist Championships hosted locally at the Kohimarama Yacht Club and the Inter-secondary School Championships hosted by Wakatere Boating Club.